Esther Chapter Four

 Esther 4:3

-In every province to which the edict and order of the king came, there was great mourning among the Jews, with fasting, weeping and wailing.
-Many lay in sackcloth and ashes.
+In every province reached by the king's order and decree, there was great mourning among the Jews, with fasting, weeping and wailing, as many lay down on sackcloth and ashes.

 We see that the mourning spread throughout the kingdom.
 Sackcloth and ashes were a sign of repentance so many of the Jews thought that this was a judgement for their sin and they repented.
 Sackcloth was made out of the skin of dark colored goats and it was rough and uncomfortable to wear.
 Ashes were a symbol of being consumed by the sin.